LEvinson2504/pythonMicroframeworks/README.md

 In this case it works out pretty accurate, it was one long work flow until I collapsed into bed, and slept 4 hours.

 ### You
+Suggestion: Migrate all this [from Python 2.7.16 to Python 3.x = Solve issue 1](https://github.com/drandreaskrueger/pythonMicroframeworks/issues/1).
+Thanks.

-Please help, fork it, improve it.
+Please help, fork it, improve it, pull request.
 It was a one-night-hack.
 Not everything is super-elegant yet.
 But it works.
-***NEW:*** You can actually [include your favorite webframework](test_framework.py) now, easily.
+You can actually [include your favorite webframework](test_framework.py) now, easily.

 Please [retweet](https://twitter.com/drandreaskruger/status/706115609394868226), thx.